-You can find this utility in the $\tt HSM$ Integration \HSM Test Utility folder on the MyID product CD.
+You can find this utility in the \Support Tools\HSM Integration\ folder on the MyID product media.

 To set the number of HSM concurrent sessions, see the HSM concurrency section in the Installation and Configuration Guide.
 This section also contains information on how to configure the number of retries for failed operations.